-Becca Cason Thrash's Glittering Fundraiser Raises $1.4 Million for Notre-Dame Cathedral in Just Three Days | PaperCity Magazine
+Becca Cason Thrash's Glittering Fundraiser Raises $1.4 Million for Notre-Dame Cathedral | PaperCity Magazine

-Becca Cason Thrash’s Glittering Fundraiser Raises $1.4 Million for Notre-Dame Cathedral in Just Three Days
+Becca Cason Thrash’s Glittering Fundraiser Raises $1.4 Million for Notre-Dame Cathedral

 A Mexico City Dream Finishes in the Nick of TimeBY Holly Moore // 06.09.20

-Becca Cason Thrash leads the trés chic charge to raise $1.4 million for the rebuilding of Notre-Dame Cathedral during three days of revery in Mexico City.
+Chairman Becca Cason Thrash leads the trés chic charge to raise $1.4 million for the rebuilding of Notre-Dame Cathedral during three days of revelry in Mexico City.

 Elizabeth & Will Galtney at Le Grand Nuit benefit for Notre-Dame Cathedral in Mexico City.

-Duran Duran's John Taylor & Gela Nash Taylor
+Duran Duran's John Taylor & Gela Taylor

 Ceron & Todd Fiscus at the Mexico City benefit for the rebuilding of Notre-Dame Cathedral.